 Test Your RV Air Conditioner In The Spring Before You Need It

-Rather than waiting until you need to turn on your ac unit for the season, then finding out it needs to be replaced, test it in the spring to be sure the fan is working and that the air is cooling.
+Rather than waiting until you need to turn on your A/C unit for the season and then finding out it needs to be replaced, test it in the spring to be sure the fan is working and that the air is cooling.

 Do the same by testing your RV awning – better to find out everything is working before the hot weather arrives.

-Portable A/C units are an option if your built-in unit stops working or if you need a boost in your bedroom or a specific area of your hot RV, but some parks won’t allow additional AC units because of the extra draw on the power.
+Portable A/C units are an option if your built-in unit stops working or if you need a boost in your bedroom or a specific area of your hot RV.
+Keep in mind that some parks won’t allow additional A/C units because of the extra draw on the power.

-In some cases, you won’t be able to run both your onboard AC unit as well as a second air conditioner on 30amp power (with everyone else in the park also pulling A/C power.)
+In some cases, you won’t be able to run both your onboard A/C unit and a second air conditioner on 30-amp power (with everyone else in the park also pulling power for their A/C).

 Bouge RV portable air conditioner

-Bouge Portable Air Conditioner – good for up to 54 sq feet or simply blowing directly in your face.
+Bouge Portable Air Conditioner – good for up to 54 sq ft or simply for blowing directly in your face.

 Consider A Dehumidifier or Portable Fans Instead of a Portable Air Conditioner

-We’ve found that a dehumidifier pulls less energy that an air conditioner, doesn’t need to be vented, and works well for taking the humidity out of the air.
+We’ve found that a dehumidifier pulls less energy than an air conditioner, doesn’t need to be vented, and works well for taking the humidity out of the air.

-If you’re not hooked up to power at an RV park, so not using your onboard AC and probably wouldn’t have enough energy to power a dehumidifier for hours daily, fans are a great option.
+If you’re not hooked up to power at an RV park, then you’re not using your onboard A/C and probably wouldn’t have enough energy to power a dehumidifier for hours daily.
+If this is the case for your situation, then portable fans are a great option.

 Sometimes moving air, like a gentle breeze on a hot day, is a step closer to feeling cooler and requires less energy than generating cold air.